 “We were at a department store when a security guard got stabbed.
 Without hesitation, Dad ripped off his shirt and held pressure to the wound until the paramedics came,” he remembers.
 “I was impressed with his technical ability to save a life and his poise to do so.
 How many lives would have been altered if he didn’t have that ability?
 It made me want to be able to do that.”

 Which direction his medical practice would take was determined when, as a young man, he watched surgeon Dr. Stephen Miller (no relation) operate on a child with a disfiguring scar on his cheek.
-“He used plastic surgery techniques to reorient the scar so it faded into the contours of his face,” says Dr. Miller.
-It impressed the budding surgeon who, with a background in drawing and oil painting, soon realized that plastic surgery was the field for him.
+“He used plastic surgery techniques to reorient the scar so

 The precise artistic and reconstructive work was not the only feature that attracted him to the profession.
 It was also the concept of caring for individuals to support their self-image and self-esteem.
 Dr. Miller now has his own practice, the Miller Cosmetic Surgery Center, where he contributes daily to the quality of people’s lives.